The joys of summer aren't just found in vacations or cookouts, you can also find great rewards by planning for your educational future.

 While many federal and private student loan providers do provide an option that allows you to defer payments, that only applies if you are enrolled in courses.
 Additionally, the grace period you may receive after you stop taking classes isn't tied to graduation, but your enrollment.

 In other words, taking a semester off will start the clock on how quickly you need to pay back your student loans and the time used cannot be reset.
-Taking time off in the Spring 2021 semester could mean you lose that grace period entirely by the time you re-enroll for Fall 2021 courses.
+While summer courses don't count towards the enrollment clock, taking time off in the Fall 2021 semester could mean you lose that grace period entirely by the time you re-enroll for Spring 2022 courses.

 It Helps With Maintaining Financial Aid